pydantic/pydantic/docs/examples/common_mistakes.md

 There is no `__init__` method for **ValidationError** so you would have to use `from_exception_data` static method with **ValidationError**.
 See [here](https://docs.pydantic.dev/latest/api/pydantic_core/#pydantic_core.ValidationError) for more details.

+## Pydantic does not allow Literal enum value discriminator to be initialized by string

+A simple solution to this is to allow your class to inherit from both `str` and `Enum`.